ryanpdwyer/hdf5plotter/docs/index.rst

    contributing
    authors
    history
+   commands

 Feedback
 ========

-If you have any suggestions or questions about **HDF5 Plotter** feel free to email me at ryanpdwyer@gmail.com.
+If you have any suggestions or questions about **HDF5Plotter** feel free to email me at ryanpdwyer@gmail.com.

-If you encounter any errors or problems with **HDF5 Plotter**, please let me know!
+If you encounter any errors or problems with **HDF5Plotter**, please let me know!
 Open an Issue at the GitHub http://github.com/ryanpdwyer/hdf5plotter main repository.